Warning in file(filename, "r", encoding = encoding): URL

 and unite()

-to reorganize the values in a tidy fashion.
+values in a tidy fashion.

 In the case study that follows, you will do just that.
 You will also practice using all of the tidyr functions as you do.